-- Continue to provide educational opportunities for police officers. - Monitor use of part-time officers in order to remain within budgetary limits. - Convert from paper to E-Citations. - Upgrade parking meter caps.
+- Continue to provide educational opportunities for police officers.

+- Monitor use of part-time officers in order to remain within budgetary limits.

+- Replace desktop PCs as required.

+- Convert to new uniform style.

+- Replace a police cruiser.

+- Complete upgrades to parking meters.